Canada - Data Protection Overview

 3.2.
 Main powers, duties and responsibilities

 One of the main roles of the OPC is to investigate and attempt to resolve complaints, make findings, and issue non-binding recommendations.
-The OPC is an ombudsperson and, as such, does not have the power to issue binding orders or fines, although such powers are being considered and were recently proposed by the federal government (in November 2020).
-It is notable that, unlike the OPC, the provincial commissioners do have certain order-making powers.
+The OPC is an ombudsperson and, as such, does not have the power to issue binding orders or fines, although such powers are being considered and were proposed by the Government of Canada ('the Federal Government') in November 2020.
+It is notable that, unlike the OPC, the provincial commissioners do have certain order-making and enforcement powers.

 Following the completion of an OPC investigation, individuals and the OPC may seek binding enforcement and related relief in the Federal Court.
 The OPC also initiates investigations, audits, and related enforcement activity even in the absence of a third-party complaint.

 In addition, the OPC's mandate includes an important public education and guidance role.
 The OPC has published many guidance documents, summaries of findings, and other resources for individuals and organisations.